nikkNizz/Drawish/README.md

 ### PRECOMPILED PACKAGES:
 The compiled program for Linux and Windows can be downloaded from the [releases](https://github.com/nikkNizz/Drawish/releases/tag/v0.1) page of this project.
-For Windows download Drawish.zip.
+For Windows, download Drawish_Win.zip.
-Extract the folder, enter the lib subfolder and run the .exe file.
+Extract the folder, and run the .exe file.
 Create a link to the executable for faster use.

 Appimage for Debian/Linux:
 To run the Appimage you need to do one to three of the following: